GIS and Georeferencing, Nov 2013

 As a result, we hope to run the courses again next year.
 Lovro will be back with us in the autumn for a Georeferencing Course.

-Ecosystem Based Management using Ecopath with Ecosim - February 2013
+Ecosystem Based Management using Ecopath with Ecosim, Feb 2013

-Algaculture for Biotechnology and Molecular Methods for Algae Research Courses - September 2012
+Algaculture for Biotechnology and Molecular Methods for Algae Research Courses, Sep 2012

 These two courses were run back to back and both were fully booked.
 We welcomed delegates from around the world and the Algae Research course was wholly booked by international students.
 Our delegates were taught by a team of research-active scientists with considerable expertise in their field, including researchers from the Culture Collection of Algae and Protozoa (CCAP); one of the world's largest collections of algae.